ShayJordan/shay.github.io/_pages/ksw-technique-tester.md

   });
 </script>
 {% endraw %}
-**Important!** Whilst this resource is free to use, it costs me time and money to create and maintain.
-If you use this resource, a small donation to support its creator would be greatly appreciated.
+**Notice:** Whilst this resource is free to use, it costs me time and money to create and maintain.
+If you use this resource, a small donation to support its upkeep would be greatly appreciated.
 [Click here to donate via PayPal](https://paypal.me/sh4y).
 {: .notice}